XML RSS

 Hey!
 Don't worry, I know something about chinese wedding traditions!

 I have decided to put down all that I know of chinese wedding as my effort in helping to preserve some chinese heritage and culture.
-I have interviewed my mum, mum-in-law, aunts and relatives, researched at museums, read books and trawled the web for chinese wedding traditions and customs, and their significance for this website.
+I have interviewed my mum, mum-in-law, aunts and relatives, researched at museums, read books and trawled the web for chinese wedding traditions and customs, and their significance.

 among others!